liwei2998/starter-hugo-research-group/content/authors/Gan WANG/_index.md

 ---
 # Display name
-title: Liwei QING
+title: Gan WANG

+# Username (this should match the folder name)
+authors:
+- Gan WANG

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD student